aruhela/Assorted/README.md

 # Assorted
-K-Means Clustering
-This repository contain my implementation of K-Means algorithm that is optimized for finding cluster of geographical locations.
-Both the Source Code and Outputs of running the source code with 50000 and 4 Million locations is included in the repository.
-The details of my algorithm, contributions, limitation and results of the algorithm are specified in the Readme.txt file.

 # Assorted/Bitly
 The limitation on length of tweets compels user to shorten URLs in their tweets.
 I have used a python script to resolve short URLs to their extended form.
 Nearly 2 Million URLs were parsed by this Python script.